chrchang/plink-ng/2.0/ReadMe.md

 * It does not support network input as of this writing, but that would not be difficult to add.
 The existing code uses FILE* in a very straightforward manner.
+* The ScanadvDouble() function in the plink2_string component is a very efficient string-to-double converter.
+While it does not support perfect string<->double round-trips (we recommend https://github.com/ulfjack/ryu for that purpose), or long-tail features like locale-specific decimal separators, it has been incredibly useful for speeding up the basic job of scanning basic printf("%g")-formatted output.
+(Note that you lose roughly a billion times as much accuracy to %g's 6-digit limit as you do to imperfect string->double conversion here.)

 The second library is pgenlib.
 This supports reading and writing of PLINK 2.x genotype files (".pgen").
 A draft specification for this format is under